 Place on a piece of wax paper to let dry.

-4 Melt the dark chocolate according to the instructions on the package.
+4 Dip berries in melted dark chocolate: Melt the dark chocolate according to the instructions on the package.
 Dip the strawberry in at a 45 degree angle from both sides to make the "jacket".
 Let the excess drip off.
 Place on wax paper to dry.

-5 Place some melted dark chocolate into a piping bag with a very small tip, or in a ziplock bag with the little corner snipped off and pipe on buttons and bow tie.
+5 Pipe dark chocolate buttons and bow ties: Place some melted dark chocolate into a piping bag with a very small tip, or in a ziplock bag with the little corner snipped off and pipe on buttons and bow tie.

-6 Allow to dry and cool.
-(If drying seems to go too slowly, place them in the freezer for about 3-5 minutes.)
+6 Dry and cool: Allow to dry and cool.
+(If drying seems to go too slowly, place them in the refrigerator for about 15 to 20 minutes.)

 Best eaten the day they are made.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
-If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to How to Make Chocolate Dipped Tuxedo Strawberries on Simply Recipes.
+If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Chocolate Covered Strawberries on Simply Recipes.
 Thank you!Print